 Consequently all other costs are minimal and optional, usually only for fundraising activities or spending money for students on overnight trips/camps if applicable.

-We do not have a compulsory ‘BYOD’ (bring your own device) program, however Middle School students may bring personal laptops for school use if desired.
+We do not have a compulsory ‘BYOD’ (bring your own device) program, however secondary students (Year 7 up) may bring personal laptops for school use if desired.

 Please use the headings below to explore details about our fees and options.

 We rely on this income to offset basic running costs of the school, a large part of which includes salaries, but also contributes towards student-related events such as camps, excursions, incursions (visiting speakers or performers), sports carnivals, IT and media.
 It also covers annual per student ‘consumable’ costs such as stationery, pencil case, document satchel, textbooks, classroom supplies, printing etc.

 This per family fee helps support maintenance and upkeep of school property such as carpets, play equipment and grounds, repairs, cleaning and furniture, as well as capital works programs.

 Example of annual fee calculation for a family with 2 students, one in year 7, one in year 3:

 Facilities fee for family: $ 395

 If eligible for our low income discount, deduct 35% from the tuition fees only.